Spectacular, both inside and out...

 But what if you're just at the hotel as a London visitor?
 Well as I said before, it's not close to much, except St Pancras underground which means you're right on top of the tube which will take you anywhere around London quickly and conveniently.
 And make no mistake, in a city like London, wherever you stay it's not close to everything, so proximity to the tube is much more important than any other location, and hence the St Pancras hotel could scarcely be better located to explore all London has to offer!

-So to Plats I'd say this place has a simple free upgrade policy to the best available Barlow room.
-The inclusion of club access makes this a really good option, but for Golds, well I'd say you'd be missing a key part of the St Pancras experience without access to the club and there are many options in London that include exec lounge access to Golds.
+So to Titaniums I'd say this place has a simple free upgrade policy to the best available Barlow room.
+The inclusion of club access makes this a really good option, but for Plats, well I'd say you'd be missing a key part of the St Pancras experience without access to the club and there are many options in London that include exec lounge access to Plats.

 But to anyone thinking of upgrading, the Chambers Suite I stayed in was keenly priced, the same suite I paid £300 night for was £560 night at its cheapest at Marriott.com.
 The suite itself was wonderful and very comparable to my favourite splurge destination, Claridges.
 So for those wanting a chambers room (which includes club access) I'd say go for it, for I can make no greater compliment than to add that next time I'm splurging in London the Ren is going to make that choice really tough.